Upholstery cleaning stain removal

 Cleaning

-The answer to upholstery cleaning stain removal is to first identify the type of stain, then use the appropriate cleaning method.
-Common causes of upholstery stains include food, drinks, grease, and pet accidents.
-Symptoms may include discoloration, odors, or a sticky residue.
-Solutions depend on the stain, but can include blotting, spot cleaning, or full upholstery cleaning.
+The answer to upholstery cleaning stain removal is to first identify the type of stain and then use the appropriate cleaning method.
+Common causes of upholstery stains include spills, pet accidents, grease, and dirt.
+Symptoms include visible discoloration, odors, and texture changes.

 Step-by-Step Guide